tc39/proposal-array-find-from-last/README.md

 **The proposal has two major concerns:**

 1. Semantical.
 Which means `clearly representing the operation i want`.
 2. Performance.
 Avoid obvious overhead.
-And improve the constant factors in the time complexity or average-case complexity.
+And may improve the constant factors in the time complexity or average-case complexity.

 ---